-- The person you are caring for may also be employed, or you may be looking after someone who isn’t in the workforce (e.g. elderly parent, child).
+- the person you are caring for may also be employed or you may be looking after someone who isn’t in the workforce

-- The support can be practical (e.g. preparing meals, shopping and managing medicines), emotional or spiritual.
+- the support can be practical (e.g. preparing meals, helping with personal care, managing medicines), emotional or spiritual.

 Who is covered?